chiayenchen/mmhe/README.md

   Usage: `python ./mmhe.py --grmdir my_grm_dir my_grm_prefix --pheno my.pheno --mpheno 1 --covar my.covar`

-  For a dataset that has more than 100,000 subjects (or any *large* dataset), the `mmhe_col.py` can load the GRM by blockes to make the I/O more efficient.
+  For a dataset that has more than 100,000 subjects (or any *large* dataset), the `mmhe_col.py` can load the GRM by blockes.

   Specifications of the input data format are listed below.